Fawas-Anayat/100-days-of-learning-AI/Day_36_of_Learning_AI/notes.md

 --applicable only on the numbers greater than zero.

 ### Yeo Jonson transformation
---its the adjustent of the box cox as we can apply it to the zero as well as the negative numbers
+--its the adjustent of the box cox as we can apply it to the zero as well as the negative numbers.
+-power transformer class of the sklearn do the standardization by default.